Departments of the Central Committee of the Socialist Unity Party of Germany: Propaganda

 As "propaganda" in communist terminology mostly meant "elite education", the Propaganda Department (Abteilung Propaganda) had the aim of "cultivating a socialist consciousness" and was primarily responsible for training cadres through the SED's broad network of party schools from the "Karl Marx" Party Academy in Berlin and the 15 Bezirk party schools to 255 district and 478 workplace schools.
 The department additionally oversaw the Propaganda Commission and the Urania.

-The Propaganda Department was originally created in 1946 as Advertising and Training Department, from which the Party Training Department emerged in January 1947, which in October of that year was merged into the Party Training, Culture and Education Department.
+The Propaganda Department was originally created in 1946 as Recruitment and Training Department, from which the Party Training Department emerged in January 1947, which in October of that year was merged into the Party Training, Culture and Education Department.
 In 1949, the departments were separated.
 The Party Propaganda Department was created, which was merged with the Science and Universities Department in 1954 to form the Science and Propaganda Department.
 Separated again, from 1957 to 1960, it formed the Agitation and Propaganda Department together with the Agitation, Press and Radio Department.